cloudflare/workers-sdk/.changeset/sour-plums-pull.md

 "wrangler": patch
 ---

-feat: resolve imports in a more node-like fashion for packages that do not declare exports
+fix: resolve imports in a more node-like fashion for packages that do not declare exports

 Previously, trying to import a file that wasn't explicitly exported from a module would result in an error, but now, better attempts are made to resolve the import using node's module resolution algorithm.
 It's now possible to do things like this: